JordanMartinez/purescript-veither/README.md

 main :: Effect Unit
 main = do
-  -- if you would use `fromRight` (or some other
+  -- if you would use `either` (or some other
   -- `Either` function) for `Either`,
   -- add a 'v' in front of it and you have the
-  -- corresponding function name for `Veither` log $ vfromRight handleFailure foo where handleFailure :: Variant PossibleErrors -> String handleFailure =
+  -- corresponding function name for `Veither` log $ veither handleFailure identity foo where handleFailure :: Variant PossibleErrors -> String handleFailure =